Nicola Antonio Stigliola

 Nicola Antonio Stigliola (Also: Colantonio Stelliola) (1546 Nola - 1623 Naples) was an Italian philosopher, printer, architect, and medical doctor.
 He was a friend of Tommaso Campanella and Giordano Bruno and a member of the Accademia dei Lincei.

 He was an adherent of Copernican heliocentrism and of Bruno's ideas on Hermeticism and magic.
 He believed in the complex Pythagorean and Brunian cosmologies, including the view that the planets and stars were like the earth, covered in plants and animals:

 "Stigliola said to me...that it seemed irrational to him that bodies so much larger than the earth and the space between the center of the earth to the moon should be composed simply of idle fire, and not instead of all manner of elements and plants and animals and men, just as our countryman Philolaus held."
 Indeed, Stigliola and Bruno were born just two years apart in the same region of southern Italy, Nola, and in the same town of Monte Cicala.

 Early life

 Nicola Antonio Stigliola was born in the year 1546 in Nola of the Kingdom of Naples.
-He was the firstborn of six siblings born to his parents Fredrico and Giustina.
+He was the firstborn of six siblings born to his parents Federico and Giustina.